kailash-manasarovar/statement/docs/timeline/2023/june.md

     ![YouTube results of trumpet teachers apparent name](../../content/images/vidal-s-s-h-search.png)

-    - Some videos have comments which suggest girls are being targeted by musician predators in these videos.
+    - Some videos have comments which suggest girls are being targeted by musician predators.
     - The names of the songs are also suggestive: My Way, Hole, ..
 Orgy, etc.

 ### Who is grassing up the trumpet teacher like this?